The Mountain's Summit Register Found!

 Geocaching: This new sport seems to me to be a high-tech activity that draws its inspiration from the grand old tradition of mountaintop summit registers.
 You fight, you struggle, you endure bad weather and bugs for the prize--- a link to other similar travellers of the out-of-doors, both past and future.
 You read of their journey, you enjoy the surprises of their little leavings, and you carefully compose a few lines for future readers to hear of your journey.
 At the time, it probably never occurs to you that this one day in Time may be the only time in your Life that you stand here with this opportunity to say something for others about this adventure you have had this day.

-The geocache site shown to the left is located on the side of a store just outside the entrance to Fort Stevens State Park, on the north Oregon Coast.
+The geocache site shown above is on the Northern Oregon Coast.
+It's attached to the side of a store just outside the entrance to Fort Stevens State Park..
+I found the setting and facilities to be very pleasing.
+A smart place to put this Geocache!

 Home